 If you wish to have your Borrowbox loan history transferred then please request this by emailing firstname.lastname@example.org with your old temporary card number and your new permanent membership number.

-Will I be able to collect hearing aid batteries?
+Can I collect hearing aid batteries?

 Yes, in some libraries - details of these are on the individual library location pages.